-The Early Years 1857 – 1920s
+The Early Years 1857 – 1939

 Formed by Lady Curtis of Caynham Court Autumn 1857 shooting commenced the following summer.
 Membership was limited to 80, increased to 120, then finally 150.
 Original members were taken from Herefordshire, Worcestershire and British Bowman.

-Six meetings were held each year in the court of Ludlow Castle – two in May and in June, July and August.
+Six meetings were held each year in the outer bailey of Ludlow Castle – two in May and in June, July and August.
 These were called prize meetings.
 The entrance fee was five shillings.
 At the last meeting of each season strangers were allowed to participate and the event was followed by a ball in the Assembly Rooms.

 In 1860 the income of the Society was recorded as £53 10s 6d expenses at £47 11s 4d giving a balance of £5 19s 2d.
 At the first meeting of the year competitors were handicapped according to their average scores at three or more of the previous meetings.
 Winners of First Score prizes were handicapped according to their winnings at previous meetings.